Fremantle Stuff > buildings >

-FHC photo#1723, taken by I N Branson from the Bushells building c1940, with this caption: The Bushells Building was on the corner of Quarry and Queen Victoria Street.
+Image #1723, taken by I.N.
+Branson from the Bushells building c.
+1940, with this caption: The Bushells Building was on the corner of Quarry and Queen Victoria Street.
 Quarry Street is in front to the left.
 The Dux Building (front) was erected in 1898 for Frederick William Ross as a bottling factory.
 In the left background is Skinner Street Cemetery, behind the Lunatic Asylum and its grounds.
 Note the fives court in the front.
-[Note that Quarry and QV Sts are parallel and do not meet - except of course at infinity.
-And is the fives court that stone edifice in the LA grounds?]
+[Note that Quarry and QV Streets are parallel and do not meet - except of course at infinity - but they both terminate at a triple junction, or 'corner', with Parry Street.
+The fives court is that stone edifice in the Asylum grounds against the western wall.]

 Ewers, John K. 1971, The Western Gateway: A History of Fremantle, Fremantle City Council, with UWAP, rev. ed.
 [1st ed.
 1948]: 192-4.